danvk/boggle-paper/paper/content.typ

 === Merge Operation
 <orderlymerge>
-With Sum/Choice Trees defined, we're finally ready to perform operations on them.
+With Sum/Choice Trees defined, we're ready to perform operations on them.
 Our first goal will be to speed up the “branch” operation and calculation of the subsequent bound.
 This requires forcing a single cell in the board class to be each of its possible letters and constructing